-- In-person classes: Attendance to in-person classes is expected and taken at the beginning of each class.
+- Online classes: Attendance to online classes equals submission of assignments by their due date.
+I will check how often you log in to our course.
+If you do not login for 10 days consecutively and you cannot document your reasons in writing, you will be asked to drop the class, regardless of your performance on assignments.
+No exceptions. - Hybrid classes: Attendance to hybrid classes is expected and taken at the beginning of each class.
 You are not to come to class late or leave class before it is dismissed.
 Being late 10 or more minutes, or leaving class 10 or more minutes earlier will count as absence.
 If you have an emergency, please see me as soon as possible, and document your reason for arriving late/leaving early within 5 working days from the date when that occurred.
 Otherwise, you will be counted absent.
-You are allowed up to 4 (four) unexcused absences.
-At the fifth, you will be dropped with "X" regardless of your performance in class and/or on assignments.
-No exceptions. - Online classes: Attendance to online classes equals submission of assignments by their due date.
-I will check how often you log in to our course.
-If you do not login for 10 days consecutively and you cannot document your reasons in writing, you will be dropped with "X" regardless of your performance on assignments.
+You are allowed up to 3 (three) unexcused absences.
+At the fourth, you will be asked to drop the class, regardless of your performance in class and/or on assignments.
 No exceptions.